LauraElCam/FoodBiotech_Laboratory_Course_Sourdough/README.md

 The project investigates the temporal evolution of microbial communities and metabolite profiles in a traditional sourdough system over an 8-day fermentation period.
 The analysis integrates physicochemical measurements, microbiological assays, and untargeted metabolomics.

 ---

-## Objectives

-The study focuses on three primary dimensions:

-* **Microbial Dynamics**
-  Quantification of lactic acid bacteria and yeast populations over time.

-* **Physicochemical Evolution**
-  Monitoring of pH and titratable acidity as indicators of acidification.

-* **Metabolomic Shifts**
-  Comparative analysis of metabolite profiles across fermentation stages.

----

 ## Repository Structure

 ```